Owls Class 2025-2026

 Pupils will;

-• explore the composition of each of the numbers 6, 8, and 10
+- Practise recalling the composition of the numbers 6, 7, 8 and 9

 White Rose Maths -